homanchou/xr/book/05-Orchestrator-Systems.md

 orchestrator.init( /* seed with variables from server */)
 ```

 The order in which the systems are initialized is important because the earlier systems may populate attributes in the config that the latter systems depend on.
-Any subscriptions created in the system are also order dependent.
+Any subscriptions created in the system are also order dependent, more on that in later chapters.

+The whole idea of spliting code up into these systems is so that we have some iota of organization for adding features to our games.

-Finally, we need to include orchestrator in our bundler entry point so that the code will run.
-Currently, if the code is not imported into app.ts or imported within any descendants of those imports, then the code is not "reachable".
-If we import orchestrator directly into app.ts that would inflat our bundled app.js file size for every page on the website, even those pages that don't need Babylon.js.
-Instead, we should split the code up so that we only bring in the hefty bundles of js when it is necessary.
+If we import orchestrator directly into app.ts that would inflat our bundled app.js file size for every page on the website, even those pages that aren't for VR.
+Instead, we should split the code up so that we only bring in the hefty bundles of VR js specifically when we enter a "show" room URL /rooms/:room-id.

-All we need to do is create an another bundle just for orchestrator and only include it when we're on the show room URL.
+All we need to do is create an another bundle just for orchestrator and only include it when we're viewing a room.

 #### Create 2nd Entry Point for Orchestrator

+The first thing we'll do is create a second bundle of js.
+That way app.js can be included on every webpage, whereas the bundle for orchestrator.js will only be included as necessary on our VR page.

-Open up `build.js` our custom esbuild script and add another entry point:
+Recall that `build.js` is the build script that is run whenever our typescript files change in order to bundle our typescript into javascript in the `priv/static/assets` folder.
+Open up `build.js` and add another entry point:

 ```javascript
 let opts = {
   entryPoints: ["js/app.ts", "js/orchestrator.ts"],
   bundle: true,
 ```

+This will cause our build script to look for `js/orchestrator.ts` as a second entry point, creating two separate bundles of javascript.

 #### Create Orchestrator